rederyk/coso/docs/FREETYPE_FONT_GUIDE.md

 # FreeType Dynamic Font Loading Guide

 Complete guide for using dynamic TTF font loading with LVGL FreeType on ESP32-S3.
+> Status: FreeType integration and color-emoji loading are still aspirational.
+No FreeType pipeline or NotoColorEmoji font is compiled in the current firmware—treat this guide as future work notes.

 ## Overview